ctools/ctools/doc/source/reference_manual/ctpsfcube.rst

 ctpsfcube
 =========

-Generate point spread function cube for a counts cube.
+Generate point spread function cube for a stacked analysis.

 Synopsis
 --------

-This tool generates a point spread function cube for a counts cube.
+This tool generates a point spread function cube for a stacked analysis.
 A point spread function cube is a 4-dimensional cube spanned by Right Ascension or Galactic longitude, Declination or Galactic latitude, energy, and offset angle between true and measured arrival direction of a photon.
 The energy binning of the cube may be either linear, logarithmic, or custom defined using an input file.

-ctpsfcube requires on input the event list or observation definition file that has been used in the generation of the counts cube using :doc:`ctbin`.
+ctpsfcube requires on input the event list or observation definition XML file that has been used in the generation of the counts cube using :doc:`ctbin`.

 It is not recommended to use the counts cube for the point spread function cube definition, although this is formally possible by specifying the counts